Nutrition In Pregnancy

 What should you be eating when you are pregnant?

 Being pregnant doesn’t exactly mean you NEED to eat for two or three or more.
 We recommend that you have a healthy variety of foods, low in sugar and relatively lower in carbohydrates.
-A diet high in sugars and carbohydrates can result in larger babies and contribute to the development of gestational diabetes.
+A diet high in sugars especially refined sugars, and carbohydrates can result in larger babies and contribute to the development of gestational diabetes or diabetes outside of pregnancy.

 Gaining weight via the support of a nutritious diet is a natural part of pregnancy.
 Health weight gain supports your baby’s growth and development, and prepares you for breastfeeding.